 Rashawn Builds New Skills at Baystate Medical Center

-Rashawn Campbell wanted to develop a full-time career in health care, but was unsure where and how to start.
-Prior to coming to Baystate Health, Rashawn had worked for a series of fast food restaurants and was originally hired as a cashier and food server in Baystate’s Culinary Department; however, he soon after starting his manager nominated him to attend the Baystate Health (BH) Futures program.
+Rashawn Campbell wanted to develop a full-time career in healthcare, but was unsure where and how to start.
+Prior to coming to Baystate Health, Rashawn had worked for a series of fast food restaurants and was originally hired as a cashier and food server in Baystate’s Culinary Department; however, soon after starting, his manager nominated him to attend the Baystate Health (BH) Futures program.
 In BH Futures, Rashawn attended multiple networking and career exploration events and shadowed multiple health care positions.
 From this process, Rashawn decided that he wanted to work more closely with patients and began preparing for a career as a respiratory therapist.
 With additional support from Baystate’s Tuition Reimbursement program, Rashawn has enrolled in a number of science courses at a local community college and hopes to be accepted into the Respiratory Therapy program.

 Wendy Grows a Career at UnityPoint Health